CarlosYinn/printed-traces/docs/start/index.md

 ## Exploring the Map

 The topic categories above are the primary lens through which the [interactive map](/map/interactive) can be read.
 Each newspaper record in the corpus is plotted as a point on a map of the United States using 1882 historical county and state boundaries from the Newberry Library's *Atlas of Historical County Boundaries*, reflecting the political geography of the exclusion era rather than present-day borders.
-Each point is positioned at the publication city of the paper that printed it and colored by topic category, and can be filtered by topic, time period, or one of ten anchored historical events:
+Each point is positioned at the publication city of the paper that printed it and colored by topic category, and can be filtered by topic, time period, or one of nine anchored historical events:

 | Event | Year |
 | --- | --- |